Do you have to change the culture of your organisation or the mindset of your team?

 While successful cultures appear and feel like magic, we cannot leave its evolution to "mysterious" ways and hope for the best without planning for the worse.

 According to culture researcher and writer, Daniel Coyle, culture is "a set of living relationships working towards a shared goal".
 It does not come from any single individual trait or skill that its constituent members possess but something that they do as a result of synergised mental modes and behaviours, developed over a period of time in specific conditions.
-After going to study some of the world's most successful teams and organisations - including Pixar, U.S. Navy's SEAL Team Six, and India's WIPRO - he theorized that the following conditions need to be satisfied in order for teams and organisations to function as one:
+He studied some of the world's most successful teams and organisations - including Pixar, U.S. Navy's SEAL Team Six, and India's WIPRO and found common trends that set these high-performing cultures apart from the rest.
+He theorized that the following conditions need to be satisfied in order for teams and organisations to defuse tension and function constructively as one:

 - Psychological Safety - characterised by close physical proximity, large amounts of eye contact and physical touch (hand shakes, fist bumps, hugs etc), short and energetic verbal exchanges (no long speeches), high level of mixing and interaction, intense active listening etc